 On our second day in Jerusalem, we were finally going to the Kotel (which is Hebrew for wall).
 With rare exceptions, the retaining wall is the closest any Jewish or Christian tourist can get to the Temple Mount (and for those who do get to the top of the Mount no praying is allowed for non-Muslims) That law was created by the Israeli Government to keep the Muslims happy and avoid a religious war.

 All my life I felt this longing to go to the Kotel, and I finally knew why.
 You see, everywhere else you go in Israel, you can feel the presence of all that has gone on before you, King David, Abraham, the 12 tribes, the two kingdoms and on and on.
 That is about culture and history.
-But when you visit Jerusalem, especially as you get close to Mount Moriah it is all about God.
-It is about being able to feel the lingering remnant of the Shekhinah (God’s presence) that left just before first Temple was destroyed over 2,500 years ago, never to return.
+But when you visit Jerusalem, especially as you get close to Mount Moriah it is all about G-d.
+It is about being able to feel the lingering remnant of the Shekhinah (G-d’s presence) that left just before the First Temple was destroyed over 2,500 years ago.

 At the Kotel, I learned that the dispute over the Temple Mount was all political.
-It is all about de-legitimizing the Jewish presence in Jerusalem.
+It is all about delegitimizing the Jewish presence in Jerusalem.
 No one had to say it–I was there.
-And with my son, then ten-years-old holding my bag, I celebrated my lifelong dream, I wrapped one of the T’fillin around my arm, placed the other on my head –wrapped my Tallit around my son and me, and prayed to our maker–starting with the Shehechayanu prayer which is said to say thanks for any new occasion.
-The English translation of the one-line prayer is Blessed are You, Lord our God, King of the Universe, who has granted us life, sustained us and enabled us to reach this occasion.
+And with my son, then ten-years-old holding my bag, I celebrated my lifelong dream, I wrapped one of the T’fillin around my arm, placed the other on my head –wrapped my Tallit around my son and me.
+I began to prayed to our maker–starting with the Shehechayanu prayer, words that thank you to G-d for any new occasion.
+The English translation of the one-line prayer is Blessed are You, Lord our G-d, King of the Universe, who has granted us life, sustained us and enabled us to reach this occasion.

 I continued with the afternoon prayers that I had recited hundreds of time before…but this time it was different.
 It felt so much more than just praying at the Kotel, Those words of Hebrew seemed to have meaning like never before.
-I was connecting–connecting with the God of Avraham, Yitzchak, and Yakov.
+I was connecting–connecting with the G-d of Avraham, Yitzchak, and Yakov.
 That’s when I realized that “urge” I had felt all my life–wasn’t an urge…it was an invitation from my maker, “Come visit so we can talk where it’s a local call.”
-And while I know that God is everywhere, for some reason only a Rabbi can explain, his presence much stronger in Jerusalem and even stronger near the Temple Mount.
+And while I know that G-d is everywhere for a reason only a Rabbi can explain, his presence much stronger in Jerusalem and even stronger near the Temple Mount.